 The University does not cover property loss for damage due to facility incidents that may occur.
-Before coming to campus, you should determine what it would cost to replace belongings such as clothing, electronics - including cellphone, television, laptop - linens, etc. Check your family's homeowner's insurance policies - many policies will cover loss or theft, even if the policy is in your parents' name(s) and you are living on campus.
-If not, we strongly encourage you to purchase renter's insurance.
+Before coming to campus, you should determine what it would cost to replace belongings such as clothing, electronics - including cellphone, television, laptop - linens, etc.

+As part of the housing application process, students will have the opportunity to purchase renter's insurance from a partner vendor, GradGuard.
+Additionally, students may wish to check your family's homeowner's insurance policies - many policies will cover loss or theft, even if the policy is in your parents' name(s) and you are living on campus.